-- d.
-The oscilloscope is shown above, look for the "yellow" BNC connector on it labeled "1" attach your cable there - e.
-Turn on the oscilloscope with the power button in lower left corner - f.
-Now the fun part... - i.
-SING a pure tone...say "AHHHHHHHHH" into the mic - ii.
-Press the "auto-scale" button the oscilloscope - iii.
-Kind of cool, no? - g.
+- e.
+The oscilloscope is shown above, look for the "yellow" BNC connector on it labeled "1" attach your cable there. - f.
+Turn on the oscilloscope with the power button in lower left corner. - g.
+Now the fun part...

+- i.
+SING a pure tone...say "AHHHHHHHHH" into the microphone. - ii.
+Press the "auto-scale" button the oscilloscope. - h.
 How does the scope work? - i.
-There is a horizontal knob that you can stretch out the x-axis with - ii.
-There is a vertical know that you can stretch out the y-axis with - iii.
-But you are viewing your voice converted from pressure vs. time to voltage vs. time - iv.
-Play around a bit and try different "pitches" to see the results - v.
+There is a horizontal knob that you can use to stretch out the x-axis. - ii.
+There is a vertical knob that you can use to stretch out the y-axis. - iii.
+But you are viewing your voice converted from pressure vs. time to voltage vs. time. - iv.
+Play around a bit and try different "pitches" to see the results. - v.
 Trying talking into it! - vi.
-Take a screenshot or two of interesting figures on your scope and save to your USB drive (press the "Save and Recall" button on the oscilloscope); you'll need to turn these in with your lab.
+Take a screenshot or two of interesting figures with Excel (explained below); you'll need to turn these in with your lab. - 1.
+Open Excel on the lab computer and go to the Add-ins tab. - 2.
+Click The Address and Identified Instruments that show up, before clicking OK. - 3.
+To capture the oscilloscope screen, click ^(M) and uncheck the greyscale box before clicking OK. - 4.
+The screenshot should now be in your Excel workbook. - vii.
+The trigger button can be used to stabilize and focus the oscilloscope output, with many different types of triggers that are suited to various inputs. - viii.
+The run/stop button can be used to (un) freeze the screen, allowing for accurate screen captures. - ix.
+The cursors button and knob can be used to turn on and move the cursors vertically and horizontally across the screen to find exact values in the waveform.